Legal and Regulatory Affairs

 - Submissions – Submissions on the wide range of legal and regulatory issues facing the food and grocery sector are developed by the AFGC Secretariat in consultation with members.
 Members Only.

 - Tools and Guides – A range of tools and guides are available for members and non-members.

 - Product Information Form (PIF) – a standardised universal supplier questionnaire designed to capture standard information about ingredients, such as the presence of allergens, country of origin, performance characteristics, compliance with specifications and shipping information.
-Click here for more information and to download a copy of the PIF.
+Further information on the new Product Information Form Version 6.0 can be obtained by email.

 - Compliance and Best Practice Guides – The protection of the health and safety of consumers is a fundamental requirement and a legal obligation of all companies involved in the production and sale of food and grocery products.
 AFGC members can access guides in areas such as recalls, crisis management, allergen management and cold chain practises.